silverhammermba/dragonruby-animation-editor/README.md

 If you only need the tools, clone this and copy whatever files you need from `lib` into your game.

-If you also want the GUI, get a fresh copy of DragonRuby and copy the entire contents of this repo into the `mygame` directory, overwriting `app/main.rb`.
+If you also want the GUI, get a fresh copy of DragonRuby, delete the `mygame` directory and clone this repo as the new `mygame`.
 Then run the game.
 I will also make the GUI available for download on Itch.io in the near future.

 ## The tools